Sam Langford: World Colored Heavyweight Championship

+Sam Langford won the World Colored Heavyweight Championship a record five times between 1910 and 1918.
+Jack Johnson had reigned as the World Colored Heavyweight Champion from 1903 to 1908, when he relinquished the title after winning the World Heavyweight Championship.
+Joe Jeanette and Sam McVey fought in Paris in February 1909 to fill the vacant title, with McVey the victor.
+Jeanette took the title away from McVey two months later.

+Subsequently, Langford claimed the title during Jeanette's reign after Johnson refused to defend the World Heavyweight Championship against him.
+For a year there were two duelling claimants to the world-coloured heavyweight crown, Jeanette, the "official" champ, and Langford, the pretender, the man whom Jack Johnson "ducked".
+On September 6, 1910, in Boston, Massachusetts, Langford became the undisputed coloured champ by winning a 15-round bout with Jeanette on points.
+Still, Jack Johnson refused to give him a title shot.

+Langford fought Sam McVey at Cirque de Paris on April 1st, 1911.
+They fought for 20 rounds in total, after which the fight was called a draw.
+The Times noted that the crowd disapproved of the verdict, largely siding with Langford.

 In 1912, Langford was one of the contenders for the World Colored Heavyweight Championship fought at various venues across Australia.
 Sam McVey his opponent, McVey ranked alongside Jack Johnson, Joe Jeanette, Sam Langford, and Harry Wills as the top black heavyweights of their generation.
 Prior to his win, Langford stayed at the Nedlands Park Hotel where he:

 gave exhibitions of punching the ball, throwing the medicine bag sparring, etc. His work was a revelation.
 Langford allowed his sparring partners to hit him just when and where they pleased.
 After witnessing his exhibition of wonderful foot and head work one could easily understand how the big-little fellow came to lay low the best boxers in the world.
 Langford is as fast on his feet and as graceful as a ballet dancer.
 He carries a punch like unto that of a kick of a mule, and is practically impervious to punishment.
 Dick Cullen hit him some terrific punches on the chin last Wednesday – punches that would have put the ordinary boxer away for the full count, but the Tar Baby only grinned and shoved out his head for more.
 He is truly a remarkable fighter.

-Langford fought various contenders throughout his career.
-He fought welterweight Young Peter Jackson six times, winning the first two by decision, the third was a draw via points, losing the fourth by technical knockout and winning the fifth and sixth bouts again by decision.
-Their bout on November 12, 1907, at the Pacific Athletic Club in Los Angeles was billed as being for the World Colored Middleweight Championship (158 lbs.).
-Langford won the title by besting Jackson on points in the 20-round bout.